mr2527/pop_OS-win10-KVM-setup/README.md

   Introduction
 </h2>

 This KVM for Windows 10 will allow for PCIE and SATA devices to be passed through and used while having minimal performance loss that is directly comparable to bare metal performance.

 <h3 name="reasoning/considerations">
   Reasoning/Consideration
 </h3>

 My reasoning for creating this was because at the time, I was and still am a new Linux user that is also a big gamer.
 I did not want to abandon my chances of gaming with my want of moving over to a better development environment.
 I also did not want to necessarily deal with the annoying dual booting that I have.
-It's just easier to pull my hairs out for a few days and learn to setup this than dual booting.
+It's just easier to pull my hair out for a few days and learn to set this up than dual booting.

 I spent nearly a week sifting through various guides getting this to environment to work (properly) on my desktop, and I want to share the tips and tricks I've learned along the way and present a digestible way to getting your KVM / Virt-Manager set up (for windows 10) for inexperienced users.
 Some guides would get me halfway and then wouldn't provide me with enough information on where to go next.
 Then I would find a different guide that summed up the first up but left delicate details out.
 All the guides I have read however are great and I want to give recognition to the individuals that helped me get this environment to work.